Updated for Accuracy on 11/25/2024

 With your help, the SLP will also identify their daily social, emotional, and medical needs; important people and places; and motivating toys, snacks, and activities to create an individualized treatment plan.

-After the initial evaluation, the SLP will work with you to determine the speech generating device and language system that will work best for your child and family.
-This process may include several device trials with multiple different companies, devices, language systems, and access methods.
+After the initial ACC evaluation, the SLP will work with you to determine the speech generating device and language system that will work best for your child and family.
+This process may include several device trials with multiple different companies, electronic devices, language systems, and access methods.
 Our skilled, speech-language pathologists are able to work directly with local AAC suppliers to find the best possible solution for your child, and help you through the next steps of working with your physician and insurance company, or grant programs, and/or local organizations.
 Upon receiving the device, the SLP will work with your child, your family, and your child’s educators to ensure that everyone in their life can operate and understand their device so that they can reach their full potential.

 We can help!